Menu

 Grandchester

-The Ugarapul name for the area was Googabilla (also spelt Gujabila), meaning 'having honey'.
+The Ugarapul name for the area was Googabilla (also spelt Gujabila, Goojabilla), meaning 'having honey'.

 The first section of railway between Ipswich and Grandchester was officially opened on 31st July 1865.
 The station building is the oldest in Queensland.
 To celebrate the opening of the line, an excursion was held for dignitaries including Governor Bowen and Lady Bowen.
 The name wasn't considered elegant enough and Governor Bowen suggested that it should be translated into Latin.
 “Big” became Grand and “Camp” became chester, producing Grandchester.